OpenOCL/OpenOCL/.github/ISSUE_TEMPLATE/support.md

 ---
 name: Support
-about: Asking questions about usage
+about: Let us know if you need support in implementing your problem!
 title: ''
 labels: support
 assignees: ''

 ---

-Ask your questions here!